Magpie (TV series): Theme song

+The show awarded badges to viewers who wrote in.
+They were based on the lines of the theme song.

 Steam engine and boat

 In 1973, Magpie adopted a steam railway locomotive, "Black 5" 44806, which was given the name "Magpie" (Blue Peter already had a locomotive with the same name as that show).
 After an eventful history, it is still being used today on the North Yorkshire Moors Railway, although now with a different name.

 Magpie also adopted a boat, originally called "Mankadu" and renamed "Thames Magpie".
 Its current whereabouts are unknown.